São Paulo: Capital of the captaincy

-In the 17th century, São Paulo was one of the poorest regions of the Portuguese colony.
-It was also the center of interior colonial development.
-Because they were extremely poor, the Paulistas could not afford to buy African slaves, as did other Portuguese colonists.
 The discovery of gold in the region of Minas Gerais, in the 1690s, brought attention and new settlers to São Paulo.
 The Captaincy of São Paulo and Minas de Ouro (see Captaincies of Brazil) was created on 3 November 1709, when the Portuguese crown purchased the Captaincies of São Paulo and Santo Amaro from the former grantees.
+Although less profitable than mines in Minas Gerais, Mato Grosso and Goiás, the search for gold in the then São Paulo de Piratininga is regarded as the first mining attempt in Portuguese South America, motivating the creation (Casa de fundição) of a Foundry House in the first century of colonisation.

 Conveniently located in the country, up the steep Serra do Mar escarpment/mountain range when traveling from Santos, while also not too far from the coastline, São Paulo became a safe place to stay for tired travelers.
 The town became a center for the bandeirantes, intrepid invaders who marched into unknown lands in search for gold, diamonds, precious stones, and Indians to enslave.
-The bandeirantes, which could be translated as "flag-bearers" or "flag-followers", organized excursions into the land with the primary purpose of profit and the expansion of territory for the Portuguese crown.
+The bandeirantes, which could be translated as "flag-bearers" or "flag-followers", mounted expeditions into the land with the primary purpose of profit and the expansion of territory for the Portuguese crown.
 Trade grew from the local markets and from providing food and accommodation for explorers.
 The bandeirantes eventually became politically powerful as a group, and forced the expulsion of the Jesuits from the city of São Paulo in 1640.
 The two groups had frequently come into conflict because of the Jesuits' opposition to the domestic slave trade in Indians.